 In extremely frightening situations we often experience “tunnel vision” where we become hyper-aware and acutely focused on what is threatening us.
 When this occurs you are more able to respond to the threat and less likely to get distracted by something harmless.

-Donald Trump may have benefited from attentional bias because he persistently promoted controversial statements, such as “build a wall” and “lock her up” which voters may well have believed because of the frequency of such communications.
-This is results in an availability cascade because such messages are picked up and spread by both traditional and social media.
-However, Trump has already confirmed that he does not intend to push for Hillary Clinton to be charged with any crime and there has been no mention of a wall to stop illegal immigrants from Mexico since the election.
+Donald Trump may have benefited from attentional bias in 2016 because he persistently promoted controversial policies, such as “lock her up” due to Hilary Clinton using a private email server.
+Voters may have believed this because of the frequency of such communications.
+Repetition in the public domain can result in availability cascades because such messages are picked up and spread by both traditional and social media.

 Does it affect people differently?